Shinko Manju

-Foods that make you feel spring with a chewy texture and scent of rice
+A spring-inspired treat with a chewy texture and the gentle aroma of rice

-Shinkomanju are made to serve as offerings to the Hatsuuma Festival held in February of the lunar calendar at Ippeizuka Inari Shrine in Tanuma-cho, Sano City.
+Shinko Manju (しんこまんじゅう) is a traditional sweet made for the Hatsuuma Festival held in February of the lunar calendar at Ippetsuzuka Inari Shrine in Tanuma Town, Sano City.

 シェア: